viluong/solid-fastapp/README.md

                 - ((today.month, today.day) < (self.birth_date.month, self.birth_date.day))
             )
     ```
-- Open/Closed Principle: classes should be open for extension but closed for modification.
+- **Open/Closed Principle**: classes should be open for extension but closed for modification.
 Using abstract base classes or interfaces for dependencies.<br>
   "Closed for modification" means that a class/module is complete and tested, and its internal code does not need to be changed when adding new features.
 Instead of modifying the code directly, you extend function throught inheritance,
    using interfaces, or dependency injection.<br>
   For example: Create a ```BaseRepository``` class.
 When I need to get or create other data such as User or Product, I will create ```UserRepository``` class or ```ProductRepository``` class that inherits from ```BaseRepository``` and implements the get and create functions.